facebookresearch/optimizers/distributed_shampoo/README.md

 ## How to Use

-**Given a learning rate schedule for your previous base optimizer, we can replace the optimizer with Shampoo and "graft" from the learning rate schedule of the base method.**
+**Given a learning rate schedule for your previous base optimizer, we can replace the optimizer with Shampoo and "graft" from the learning rate schedule of the base method.
+Alternatively, you can consider replacing Adam(W) by eigenvalue-corrected Shampoo (SOAP).**

 A few notes on hyperparameters: